rdelfin/pe_mentorship/week_6/ex_1.md

 Notice two signals got sent. `SIGTSTP` and `SIGCONT`.
-The first was sent when you pressed `Ctrl+Z`, while the second got sent when we ran `fg`. `SIGTSTP` is a special signal that makes a processs stop running.
-It's one of the few signals that you cannot handle (in other words, you can't change the behaviour of receving the signal).
+The first was sent when you pressed `Ctrl+Z`, while the second got sent when we ran `fg`. `SIGTSTP` is a special signal that makes a process stop running.
+It's one of the few signals that you cannot handle (in other words, you can't change the behaviour of receiving the signal).
 It will always, unconditionally, pause the process.
 If you follow it up with a `SIGCONT` (which is what happened) it'll make the process resume execution normally.

 ### Killing processes